zendframework/zf2-documentation/docs/languages/en/user-guide/forms-and-actions.rst

         }
     //...

-As before, we get the ``id`` from the matched route,and check the request object’s ``isPost()`` to determine whether to show the confirmation page or to delete the album.
+As before, we get the ``id`` from the matched route, and check the request object’s ``isPost()`` to determine whether to show the confirmation page or to delete the album.
 We use the table object to delete the row using the ``deleteAlbum()`` method and then redirect back the list of albums.
 If the